rezwan-ahmed-l7/Study-Planner-App/README.md

 - Student ID
 - Department

-After successful validation, users are redirected to the study planner dashboard.
+After successful submission, users are redirected to the study planner dashboard.

 </td>